Hormonal birth control not an option — blood clotting disorder

 There are other progestin-only options available.
 "The shot," also known as Depo-provera or Depo, is an injectable progestin-only prescription method of birth control.
 A shot of Depo can prevent pregnancy for twelve weeks, and typically has a 97 percent effectiveness rate.
 Progestin-only birth control pills also exist; they are often called the "mini-pill," although several brands are available.

 The IUD (short for intrauterine device) may also be an option for you.
 An IUD is a small device that a health care provider inserts through the cervix, into the uterus.
 Once there, it changes the uterine lining, using either progestin or copper, in order to prevent pregnancy, and is effective anywhere from one to twelve years.

 You mentioned that condoms make you nervous, but they actually have a 98 percent effectiveness rate when used correctly and consistently, a rate comparable to oral birth control methods.
 As far as non-hormonal methods of birth control, condoms are a cheap and reliable way to go.
 If you choose, you can also couple condoms with the use of a spermicidal gel, which would offer very good protection against pregnancy.

-Given that you have factor V Leiden, it's a good idea to visit your health care provider or OBGYN to discuss these and other options.
-If you are a student at Columbia, you can make an appointment through Open Communicator or by calling x4-2284.
+Given that you have factor V Leiden, it's a good idea to visit your primary care provider or OBGYN to discuss these and other options.
 With a little research and discussion, you too can have a method of contraception that is safe, comfortable, and effective for you.